Thinkmill/manypkg/README.md

 ## Internal devDependencies are not `*`

-The ranges for devDependencies should not matter, and having non-star versions causes accidental patching of packages when no changes have been made.
+The ranges for internal devDependencies should not matter, and having non-star versions causes accidental patching of packages when no changes have been made.

 ### How it's fixed